Nukeio/SmartContractBasedExamSystem/README.md

-# SmartContractBasedExamSystem
-Here's a `README.md` file for the provided Solidity smart contract that handles a Smart Contract-based Exam system:
+It looks like you’re adding some comprehensive details to the README for the Smart Contract-based Exam System.
+If you’re looking to include additional elements like a flowchart, contract address, vision, future scope, and contact details, here’s how you might integrate them:

 ---